 - Preservation Possible in Certain Circumstances.
 Applications that are quasi-ephemeral provide senders, recipients, or administrators with the ability to set deletion as a default while also configuring the application to preserve certain message content.
 In like manner, senders, recipients, or administrators also have the ability to override preservation as a default and implement ephemeral deletion mechanisms for certain messages, senders, recipients, or components of the application. - Deletion May be Impeded by External Mechanisms.
-If the application permits the use of Applications that do not disable external mechanisms (such as screenshots) to prevent total deletion. - Content is Deleted, But Metadata is Preserved.
+Quasi-ephemeral applications do not disable external mechanisms such as message forwarding or screenshots that prevent total deletion. - Content is Deleted, But Metadata is Preserved.
 Quasi-ephemeral messages are completely deleted and their content is not preserved, but certain metadata-including the time a message was sent or received or the identity of the sender or recipients-is retained. - Combination of Other Features.
 Messaging applications may be quasi-ephemeral if they combine a series of features from both purely ephemeral and non-ephemeral applications.